moT01/create-a-coderoad-tutorial/README.md

 - Delete the tutorial file with `git rm -f TUTORIAL.md`

 ### Create your project files
-This branch is also where users create their projects.
+This branch is also where users create their projects and modify files for a tutorial, or really most things they need to do.
 - Make a new folder named `coderoad` on your branch.
 This folder will hold as much of the CodeRoad stuff as it can so users aren't confused with extra files in their projects.
 - Go to the `coderoad` folder in your terminal and run `npm init`.
 Press enter until you are through the setup.